Insurance Licensee Continuing Education FAQ

 - How does the State determine whether a course is credited to one CE review period or the next?

-- Can I take a course twice during the same CE review period?
+- Can I take a course twice during the same CE review period and earn CE credit?

 No. Duplicate completions will not be counted and will appear on your record with zero (0) credit.
 A duplicate course is one with the same course name or one that contains the same course material as a course already completed.